Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Future directions

-The applications of our full superblocks in studying next-to-next-to-extremal correlators in the numerical and analytic bootstrap of SCFTs are straightforward and manifold.
-The availability of reduced blocks presents an obvious simplification of such studies.
+The applications of our full superblocks in studying next-to-next-to-extremal correlators in the numerical and analytic superconformal bootstrap are straightforward and manifold.
+The availability of reduced superblocks presents an obvious simplification of such studies.
 For instance, the relaxation of the Bose selection rule in $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-4}\rangle$ for $k_1\neq k_2$ implies that a long superblock will generically contain 74 bosonic blocks.
-Reduced correlators repackage all of this information in a single block defined in Equation \eqref{eq:Tat}.
-This is especially useful when dealing with the convoluted form of bosonic blocks in 6d as well as in 3d, where closed-form expressions are not known and blocks must be approximated.
-With this, reduced correlators substantially streamline numerical and analytic bootstrap studies in 6d and, assuming one can unambiguously formulate a reduced crossing equation for $\varepsilon=\frac{1}{2}$, also in 3d.
+Reduced superblocks repackage all of this information in a single block defined in Equation \eqref{eq:Tat}.
+This is especially useful when dealing with the convoluted form of bosonic blocks in 6d as well as in 3d, where blocks are not known in closed-form and must be approximated.
+With this, reduced blocks streamline numerical and analytic bootstrap studies in 6d and assuming one can unambiguously formulate a reduced crossing equation for $\varepsilon=\frac{1}{2}$, in 3d.

 One immediate future direction is to resolve the apparent contradiction posed by the absorption of $h^{\{k_i\}}_2$ and the absence of reduced blocks for certain BPS multiplets in 3d $\NN=8$ theories.
 One possibility would be to avoid the redefinition \eqref{eq:Tredef} and keep $h^{\{k_i\}}_2$ explicit as in 4d.
 This would still not explain why it can ever be an option to eliminate all $h^{\{k_i\}}_I$ functions, as claimed in \cite{Dolan:2004mu}.
-Aside from this, in the following subsections we outline two broader avenues for generalization.
+In the following subsections, we outline two broader avenues for generalization.